Who is helped, and hurt, by surging dollar?

 Tourists abroad are also spending less money per purchase in foreign countries because the dollar has a stronger buying power.

-A stronger dollar also helps U.S. companies who import goods because they are paying less for those products.
+A stronger dollar also helps U.S. companies that import goods because they are paying less for those products.

 However, a stronger dollar means there are also some who are hurt by the strengthening currency.

-Multinational companies and American businesses who export goods have struggled this year with the strengthening dollar.
+Multinational companies and American businesses that export goods have struggled this year with the strengthening dollar.

 With a stronger dollar, foreign businesses and producers may increase imports and curb exports, potentially hindering American firms’ ability to compete, while large international companies that make revenue in other countries and convert into the U.S. dollar are especially hurt.